Rammer259/G17-Project-Goodluck/README.md

 To exit the system return to the main menu and enter "QUIT" to end your session.

-The Gui is currently only partially functional pending a massive program overhaul.
-It currently only functions for some administrator tools.
-Employee Tools are scheduled to be removed in the next published version.
-On the admin fuctions page all buttons have associated functions excluding set-shift which is still pending.
+The GUI can be run using java Main.
+It currently only functions for the administrator tools.
+On the admins functions page, all buttons have associated functions excluding set shift which is not fully implemented.
-"View Employee Manfiest" will print a scripted version of manifest and count functions to the screen.
-"Add Employee" will allow the user to add an employee, "Remove
-Employee" will open the currently non-functional remove function, and will dead-end the program.
+"View Employee Manfiest" will print a manifest which will display all the employees under the adminstration.
+"Add Employee" will allow the user to add an employee.
+"Remove Employee" will open the remove function and allow the admin to remove an existing employee.
 "Quit" or "Exit" on any page will immediately end the program.

 File Manifest: Upon installation, assuming you have registered no new accounts you should have the following files